john-cd/rust_howto/bk/drafts/categories/hardware-support/processor.md

 ### Embedded Systems Programming {#skip}

 In embedded systems, you often have more direct access to CPU features and peripherals.
-See the [Embedded][p-embedded] Systems section for relevant crates.
+See the [Embedded][p~embedded] Systems section for relevant crates.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}